Ayushman Joshi

-Ayushman Desraj Shrestha Joshi is a Nepalese film actor and model.
+Ayushman Desraj Shrestha Joshi is a Nepalese Model/TV host turned Actor.

 He is married to Nepalese film actress Priyanka Karki DS Joshi.

 Early life

-Joshi was born on 17 December 1993 to Bhavendra Man Joshi and financial CEO Raveena Desraj Shrestha.
-His younger brother, Aashirman, is also a film actor and model.
+He was born to a Newari family on 17 December 1993 to Bhavendra Man Joshi and financial CEO Raveena Desraj Shrestha.
+Born into a wealthy and culturally rich family, he experienced a privileged upbringing, reflecting the prosperity of his caste.

 Career

 He started his career as a VJ from programs "Hollybollywood” and “Global Beats" on Kantipur Television, and debuted as an actor from film Chapali height 2 which was average success.